jclem/lib/packages/config/README.md

 console.log(config.foo.bar); // baz
 ```

+Note that like `envReader`, `flatReader` parses the configuration schema and
+pulls values out of the input, rather than simply converting the input to a
+value parsed by the schema.
+This is because one may not want to use an entire
+runtime environment as an input schema, and because it's also possible to
+generate values on the fly or lazily using getters.

 ### Configuration Source Precedence

 Config will read configuration input in the order in which they were added to